MaxLozada/Project-3/readme.md

 1. To Build with docker compose: docker compose up --build
 2. To run tests, Lint, and Coverage report use this command: pytest --pylint --cov
-3. Remove if using <meta http-equiv="Content-Security-Policy" content="upgrade-insecure-requests">
+3. Remove if using "<meta http-equiv="Content-Security-Policy" content="upgrade-insecure-requests">"

 ## Running on HTTPS
 1. Use <meta http-equiv="Content-Security-Policy" content="upgrade-insecure-requests">